-- 265 The thresholding methods split an image into background (in our case free flow) and foreground (wake).
-Despite lidar data having a considerable amount of disturbances in the free flow, the wind speed distribution in a lidar scan tends to have one peak, either sharp or flattened (Fig. 8).
-The wake points take a small share of the lidar scan stored in polar coordinate matrix, while the remaining points belong to the free-flow i.e., the most prominent peak contains free-flow points.
-The exception is the bimodal subset, where the far wakes characterized by high number of points (Fig. 2).
-As the result, the histogram of a scan - 270 from the bimodal subset may have two peaks depending on the intensity of the far wakes.
+The thresholding methods split an image into background (in our case - free flow) and foreground (wake).
+Despite lidar data having a considerable number of disturbances in the free flow, the wind speed distribution in a lidar scan tends to have one peak, either sharp or flattened (Fig. 8).
+The wake points take a small share of the lidar scan stored in polar coordinate matrix, while the remaining points belong to the free flow - i.e., the most prominent peak contains free-flow points.
+The exception is the bimodal subset, where the far wakes are characterized by high number of points (Fig. 2).
+As a result, the histogram of a scan from the bimodal subset may have two peaks depending on the intensity of the far wakes.
 To make our wake identification method universal, we build it upon threshold detection from a single histogram peak.
-The specifics of the wake identification in the bimodal case are further described in Section 6.4 and in the Appendix.
+The specifics of the wake identification in the bimodal case are further described in Sect.
+6.4 and in the Appendix.

 A single peak limits the applicability of the common thresholding methods that search for the local minimum of a bimodal histogram (Otsu, 1979).
-The lidar scan structure has similarities with ocean surface images: a background with small distur-

-275 bances and bright whitecaps.
-Bakhoday-Paskyabi et al. (2016) described three methods of an automated threshold detection for the whitecaps.
-We choose an Adaptive Thresholding Segmentation (ATS) method identified to be fast and reliable by the original study.
+The lidar scan structure has similarities with ocean surface images: a background with small disturbances and bright whitecaps.
+BakhodayPaskyabi et al. (2016) described three methods of an automated threshold detection for the whitecaps.
+We choose an adaptive thresholding segmentation (ATS) method identified to be fast and reliable by the original study.
 The basic principles of the ATS method are introduced here on a test example of an instantaneous LES wake.

-Figures 9a and 9b show the wind speed field of an instantaneous LES wake and the same data normalized to the range of [0, 1].
-A threshold T is an intensity value in the range [0, 1] that separates free flow and wake points.
-After the threshold is applied to the normalized wind field, a binary matrix WP is constructed from I as follows:
+Figure 9a and b show the wind speed field of an instantaneous LES wake and the same data normalized to the range of [0, 1].
+A threshold T is an intensity value in the range [0, 1]that separates free flow and wake points.
+After the threshold is applied to the normalized wind field, a binary matrix WP is constructed from the grayscale intensity matrix I as follows:

-$$WP(i,j) = \begin{cases} 0: & I(i,j) \le T - \text{free-flow point,} \\ 1: & I(i,j) > T - \text{wake point.} \end{cases}$$ (4)
+$$\mathbf{WP}(i, j) = \begin{cases} 0: & \mathbf{I}(i, j) \le T - \text{free-flow point,} \\ 1: & \mathbf{I}(i, j) > T - \text{wake point.} \end{cases}$$ (4)

 The intensity threshold can be converted back to the radial velocity threshold U{th} by reverting the normalization expression Eq.
-1 as
+(1) as

-$$U{th} = U{\max}(1-T) + U{\min}T.$$ (5)
+$$U{\rm th} = U{\rm max}(1-T) + U{\rm min}T.$$ (5)

-285 The normalized wind speed data are represented as an intensity histogram (Fig. 9c).
-Let H(x) for $x \in [0,1]$ be the cumulative distribution function (CDF) of the intensity data.
-Then H'(x) and H''(x) are its first and second derivatives, respectively.
-With respect to the definition of intensity I in Eq.
+The normalized wind speed data are represented as an intensity histogram (Fig. 9c).
+Let H(x) for $k \in [0, 1]$ be the cumulative distribution function (CDF) of the intensity data.
+Then H'(k) and H''(k) are its first and second derivatives, respectively.
+With respect to the definition of intensity Iin Eq.
 (1), the wake points are located in the histogram's tail, while the free-flow points form a peak on the left side.
 The transition region where the peak tends to the tail is a good choice to search for a suitable threshold.
-We detect the threshold at the point where the CDF slope is close to constant, i.e., the curvature C(x) approaches zero.
+We detect the threshold at the point where the CDF slope is close to constant; i.e., the curvature C(k) approaches zero.